1414C/jiffy/README.md

 - [x] create a kubernetes tutorial
 - [ ] create an environment service
 - [ ] create a $metadata service
-- [ ] consider creating an interface for the cache access which would allow the use of redis / memcached / etcd for cache management.  use of etcd would allow multiple processes to run in kubernetes without worrying about group-leader stuff.
-Would it be fast enough, as the cached entries would be read by the middleware on each route access?

 ## Overview and Features